Why Catholic Education?

 The story of Catholic education in Baltimore begins in 1634.
 Maryland was settled as a refuge for English Catholics.
 In 1789, when the Archdiocese of Baltimore was established as the first Catholic diocese in the United States.
 In 1810, Saint Elizabeth Ann Seton laid the foundation for the Catholic school system in the United States by opening her school for girls in Baltimore.
 In 1829, Mother Mary Lange founded America’s first Catholic school for girls of color.

 That spirit of education has been in our hearts ever since, and it’s played out in our school every day.
-Here, every student is valued.
+Here, you are valued.
 Learning is celebrated.
 Faith is strengthened.
 And we provide the rigorous, advanced education that our children need.

 And for all of us, clergy, religious and laity, providing that education is far more than a job.
 It’s a higher calling.

 Catholic schools are founded in faith.
-We help students realize the full potential of their God given abilities.
-By bringing Christ’s message of service to others above self; the promise of eternal life that raises Catholic education to a higher level.
+We help students realize the full potential of their God-given abilities.
+By bringing Christ’s message of service to others above self; the promise of eternal life raises Catholic education to a higher level.

 St. Joseph School - Fullerton challenges students and teachers to go beyond the status quo and exceed expectations.